jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Karkinoi.md

 RacialMods:
 Languages: Aquan
 SQ: water dependency
+SpecialAbilities:
+  Sideways Scuttle (Ex): >
-SpecialAbilities: Sideways Scuttle (Ex) When a karkinoi takes a 5-foot step, it can move up to 10 feet instead of 5 feet as long as it does so in a straight line.
+    When a karkinoi takes a 5-foot step, it can move up to 10 feet instead of 5 feet as long as it does so in a straight line.
 It can do this whether it is walking or swimming.
+  Water Dependency (Ex): >
-Water Dependency (Ex) A karkinoi can survive out of the water for 1 hour per point of Constitution.
+    A karkinoi can survive out of the water for 1 hour per point of Constitution.
 Beyond this limit, it runs the risk of suffocation, as if it were drowning.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: